CristhianRP09/image-uploader/README.md

 ...
 ```

-Please take in account that the `done` method is different from a site to another one, but generally the constants `localImageFilename` and `localImageURL` will replace any filename or image url used in this method.
+> **_NOTE:_** Please take in account that the `done` method is different from a site to another one, however the constants `localImageFilename` and `localImageURL` will replace any filename or image url used in this method.

 -----------------------------